- This event has passed.

 “We are thrilled to present this star-studded event as a way to increase awareness and support for our organization,” said Matt Corey, CEO of Insight for the Blind.
 “Our fundraising efforts allow us to create recorded books for our sight-challenged community at no cost to them.”

 The Hollywood Live! is produced and directed by Shari Upbin, who has staged this show with a variety of casts in New York and South Florida through her company Sharell Productions.
-For this event, a who’s who of theatre greats will be in the spotlight including Jeffrey Bruce, Lindsey Corey, Laura Hodos, Michael Focas, Amy Tanner, Mark Sanders and Sandi Stock, with musical and band direction by Caryl Fantel, Roy Fantel and Ruppert Zwienski.
+For this event, a who’s who of theatre greats will be in the spotlight including Jeffrey Bruce, Linsey Corey, Laura Hodos, Conor Walton, Amy Tanner, Mark Sanders and Sandi Stock, with musical and band direction by Caryl Fantel, Roy Fantel and Ruppert Ziawiniski.

 “Hollywood Live features a wealth of songs and juicy stories,” explained Upbin.
 “We will be recreating classic clips from famed MGM musicals and sharing some fascinating tinsel town tales as well.
 This show was declared a “joy to behold,” by Cabaret Magazine and the event will be the perfect opportunity for the audience to experience a spectacular evening while supporting one of the most worthwhile organizations.”

 Founded in 1975, the mission of Insight for the Blind is to help improve the quality of life for blind and visually impaired children and adults by promoting literacy and learning and aiding in the appreciation for reading through our production of recorded books, magazines and articles.
 Insight works with and maintains the standards of the Library of Congress Talking Books program.